↓

 Double platinum songs were Christian sing alongs

 It’s the term for when a record or album sells at least two million copies.
 And back in 1972, a collection of Christian music was recorded that would become an album of double platinum songs.
-And that album would become … Read the rest
+And that album would become … The rest of the story…

 Posted in music history, music news | Tagged music history, queen of soul